Diego-Bravi/Presentation/README.md

 ### Hi there!
 I'm Diego Bravi. 👋

--I am from Argentina, I am a Analyst System Student, Im passionate about technology and I am looking for the opportunity to have my first job as a programmer!
+-I am from Argentina, I am a Analyst System Student, I am passionate about technology and I am looking for the opportunity to have my first job as a programmer!

 <h2>-I learned Differents Lenguages :</h2>